Discovery Bottles Kids Can Make to Explore Sounds

 Let's shake things up with this simple activity that's all about sound!

-Discovery bottles, like this one exploring sounds, provide awesome fine motor and sensory play for toddlers and preschoolers.
-This activity supports early developmental skills while kids have fun with noise makers.
+Discovery bottles provide awesome fine motor and sensory play for toddlers and preschoolers.
+This activity - that explores the sense of sound - supports early developmental skills while kids have fun with noise makers.

-Kids can learn about the sense of hearing with a discovery bottle.
+Kids can learn about sounds with a DIY discovery bottle.
 And you'll be rescuing a few water bottles from the landfill!

 Exploring sounds preschool activity